 Certified records of Salt Lake County divorce records and marriage records are not available through this office, as the department only distributes abstracts of divorce records and marriage licenses that occurred anywhere in Utah between 1978 and 2010.3

-Any records created before 1978 or after 2010 can be acquired from the Salt Lake County clerk (for marriages) or from the Salt Lake County District Court (for divorces).4 Both sets of vital records can be obtained in person or via mail—the process is outlined in the next section.
+Any records created before 1978 or after 2010 can be acquired from the Salt Lake County Clerk (for marriages) or from the County District Court (for divorces).4 Both sets of vital records can be obtained in person or via mail—the process is outlined in the next section.

 Both sets of records cost $18.00 and, if more copies are needed, the office charges $10.00 per record.